Milo1885/Tease-AI/README.md

 # Changelog - Patch 51

+Fixed problems with @MultipleEdges() Command.
+I had  a couple of typos in the @MultipleEdges() Command Clean that was screwing up the whole thing.
+The scripts were also still progressing after each edge when they should not have been.
+Should be fixed now.
+Metronome should now react correctly to each edge as well

 Fixed bug where wildcards were not returning correct file counts when using @PlayAudio[] or @PlayVideo[]

 @ShowImage[] should now work with "\" or "/"